 - When you are infected or show symptoms of a COVID-19 infection and need to interrupt the isolation in order to travel to and from a health institution or for testing.

-- When you have a suspected or confirmed COVID-19 and are closer than one metre to other household members, given that your state of health allows it.
+- When you have a suspected or confirmed COVID-19 and are closer than two metres to other household members, given that your state of health allows for it.